-The Global Health and Care Systems Society is a student academic project at Green Templeton College.
+The Green Templeton College Global Health and Care Systems Society is a student academic project.

 A first highlight following the establishment of the society was the discussion about ‘Diffusion of Innovation in Healthcare’.
 Research Fellow Dr Nick Fahy presented about the theory of diffusion of innovation, and how we can use it to guide strategies to scale up successful ideas.
 College student Dr Koot Kotze told us about healthcare innovations he encountered working as medical doctor in a rural hospital in South Africa – which included nurse-initiated antiretroviral treatment and patient held records.
 Smaller groups mulled over how these small success stories can spread to different settings!

 The second highlight was a talk presented by Professor Fred Were, a visiting academic from Kenya.
 He outlined how medical student training has expanded in Kenya in the past decade and how specialty training is evolving away from a university-based model as professional colleges are being established to serve the East Africa Region.
 He also reflected on the challenges of professional regulation in a setting with weak systems of governance, a growing private sector and a public sector that has experienced prolonged nationwide health worker strikes.

 We have hosted smaller presentations about analysing MSF global surgery data and a realist review about community engagement in Malaria research.
 And we are running a global health book club outside term.